 AAA Editor Notes

-Isabella Stewart Gardner Museum is at 280 The Fenway, with an entrance on Evans Way.
-Isabella Stewart Gardner was a philanthropist, art collector and noted high-society eccentric (she once scandalized a Boston Symphony Orchestra audience by wearing a headband proclaiming “Oh, you Red Sox”), and visiting the museum she created is a singular experience.
+Isabella Stewart Gardner Museum is at 25 Evans Way.
+Isabella Stewart Gardner was a philanthropist, art collector and noted high-society eccentric, and visiting the museum she created is a singular experience.
+She stipulated that the museum should remain unchanged so the public could always enjoy and learn from it.

-The original 1902 building was modeled after a 15th-century Venetian-style palazzo and featured an interior courtyard with a glass ceiling, the first of its kind in the country.
-Today this skylight not only ensures a climate-controlled environment for the art but allows sunlight to flood the courtyard garden, which is landscaped with ferns and tropical plants.
+The original 1902 building was modeled after a Venetian-style palazzo and featured an interior courtyard with a glass ceiling, the first of its kind in the country.
+Today this skylight not only ensures a climate-controlled environment for the art but allows sunlight to flood the courtyard garden, where floral displays change eight times a year.
 Visitors may not walk through the courtyard but can admire it from balconies on the second and third floors.

-An adjacent Renzo Piano-designed wing, added in 2012, contains a special exhibition gallery with a retractable ceiling; a display greenhouse; and Calderwood Hall, a 300-seat performance space.
-Concerts, educational workshops and lectures enrich the visit.
+The Renzo Piano-designed wing opened in 2012 and provides a special exhibition gallery with a retractable ceiling; a greenhouse; and Calderwood Hall, a 300-seat performance space.

 Photography and cellphone use are not permitted.